Blue Balance Acupuncture

-Stress is one of the most common reasons people come to see me at Blue Balance in Brisbane CBD.
-I will also include anxiety and depression under this umbrella of ‘stress’.
+Stress is one of the most common reasons people come to see me at Blue Balance Acupuncture Ipswich.
+I will also include anxiety and depression here, under this umbrella of ‘stress’.
 Chronic stress is known to contribute to illnesses.
 You may experience a wide range of physical, emotional and behavioural changes.
-Acupuncture treatment can bring relief and many clients report noticing differences in:
+Treatment options I offer include Changework applications, Councilling, Herbal Medicine and Acupuncture.
+These treatments can bring relief and many clients report noticing differences in:

 - sleeping patterns